iTwin/iTwinUI/CONTRIBUTING.md

 ### Changelog

 The `CHANGELOG.md` file must be updated for any new components or changes that you add.
-If unsure of which release your changes will go to, you can add a placeholder version and date (on the top):
+At the top of the file, create an "unreleased" section with a placeholder date (if not already present).

 <details>
 <summary>Example</summary>

 ```
-## 1.X.X
+## Unreleased

 `Date`